Tom Waits: “My son is older than me” (1:37 in the video)

 Social learning.
 Group learning is often undervalued in our current systems of education though if we believe our kid’s world will be dominated by needing to learn things not yet in organized curricula, it is clear that group or cohort dynamics will matter a lot more than they have in the past.
 Communicating learning and imparting lessons learnt to others in the cohort is a key part of learning beyond the boundaries set by institutional education.
 Each member of the cohort needs to be a teacher and co-learner.
 Your child’s cohort will curate their learning constantly.

 Flexibility.
 Cross-disciplinary learnings and applying lessons learnt in one domain to others is already yielding amazing results in diverse fields.
 As an example: doctors of tomorrow need to know Information Theory as well as how to code (CS) in order to decode the mysteries of our genomes and genomic systems.
 Probability is not just for information theory and macro-economists, but for designers, psychologists in addition to scientists and engineers.
-Anyone who has read Kahneman can see lessons in those fields of study influencing consumer behavior online.
+Anyone who has read Kahneman can see lessons in that field of study influencing consumer behavior online.

 Failure as a fundamental ingredient of success, not an outcome to avoid at all costs.
 The vocabulary around failure needs to evolve and change over the next decade of their life.
 This one is clearly the skill they will need the most.
 Multiple career changes will be the norm and even within a career, failure as a key tool for learning will be invaluable to learn fast.
 Curricula and courses (structured education) will not keep pace with innovation and they will have to learn their craft by themselves with fast iterations, fast failure, and fast learning.